Working with lower-order models can simplify analysis and control

 Compute lower-order approximations of higher-order models using the balanced truncation reduction method in the Model Reducer app or at the command line.

-Pole-zero simplification reduces the order of your model exactly by canceling pole-zero pairs or eliminating states that have no effect on the overall model response.
+Reduce model order by canceling pole-zero pairs or eliminating states that have no effect on the overall model response.

-Model selection eliminates poles that fall outside a specific frequency range of interest.
+Reduce model order by eliminating poles that fall outside a specific frequency range.

-The plotting tools in the Model Reducer app let you examine and compare time-domain and frequency-domain responses of the original model and the reduced models you create in the app.
+Examine and compare time-domain and frequency-domain responses of the original and reduced models.